 Houseplants can be very helpful in reducing gas pollution levels in your home.
 They do very well in absorbing VOCs including benzene, chlorotrifluoroethylene, xylene, toluene, and formaldehyde.
 This was all discovered in a 1985 study by NASA.

 Some popular houseplants that help clean your indoor air include Areca Palm, Lady Palm, Bamboo palm, Rubber Plant, Dracaena “Janet Craig” and Philodendron.
 To effectively purify your air, NASA suggests you place one of these plants for every 100 square feet of your home.
-Check out all the house plants that can purify your air in detail here.
+There are so many more plants that can help with your indoor air quality.
+To find out more check out all the house plants that can purify your air in more detail here.

 6. Remove Some House Plants

-I have shown you plants that improve the air quality in your house but you need to be careful with plants as some can actually worsen your air quality.
-Some plants will release pollen in your home and if you have pollen allergies they won’t help you.
+I have shown you plants that improve the air quality in your house but you also need to be careful with plants as some can actually worsen your air quality.
+Some plants will release pollen in your home and if you have pollen allergies these kind of plants will not help you.

 7. Use Essential Oils

 Essential oils are used for aromatherapy.
 Some essential oils have antibacterial properties and when you release them into your indoor air, they release an arguably nice aroma that kills germs floating around.
 By cleaning bacteria in the air, essential oils also have beneficial health effects on you.

 Essential oils can open up your blocked nose and make your breathing easier.
 The best way to use them is to place them in a diffuser which will diffuse them into your room’s air as vapor that you can inhale.
 Some great essential oils, to purify your air includes, eucalyptus oil, tea tree oil, red mandarin, cinnamon, and Lemon oil.

 8. Don’t Smoke Indoors

 If you have a choice, and you are serious about cleaning the air in your home, then make it a rule not to smoke inside your home.
-If you or anyone in your house smokes indoors the decision to stop alone can significantly improve your air quality.
+If you or anyone in your house smokes indoors the decision to stop smoking alone can significantly improve your air quality.